What you need to know: the background, context, what we’ve done so far and plans for the future

 Charlie Jeffery, our Vice-Chancellor, wrote a comment piece for the media about why universities need to act now to manage their finances and the need to rethink how the UK helps fund its universities.

-He stresses how we must protect high quality teaching and research, and he sets out a ten-point plan for a more resilient sector.
+He stressed how we must protect high quality teaching and research, and set out a ten-point plan for a more resilient sector.

-On the national scene, we are playing our part in discussions with the new government on how to address the challenges facing the sector.
-With a strong presence at the recent Labour Party Conference, one key objective was to position universities in general - York in particular - as vital players in both regional and national economic strategies, working alongside elected Mayors.
-Another was to promote the long-term benefits the UK gets from attracting talented international students to study here.
+On the national scene, we are playing our part in discussions with the UK government on how to address the challenges facing the sector.
+Through lobbying Labour, one key objective is to position universities in general - York in particular - as vital players in both regional and national economic strategies, working alongside elected Mayors.
+Another is to promote the long-term benefits the UK gets from attracting talented international students to study here.

-But whilst the new government has talked about universities in much more positive ways, we are yet to see substantive policy changes and it seems doubtful that there will be any significant financial boost to the sector in the Autumn budget.
-As such, we remain ‘on our own’ and we need to find our own ways to the more sustainable finances that will enable us to protect our strengths and invest in our academic ambitions.
+But while the UK government is talking about universities in much more positive ways, we are yet to see substantive policy changes and there is no significant financial boost on the horizon.
+As such, we remain ‘on our own’ and we need to find our own ways to the more sustainable finances that will enable us to protect our strengths.

-York has moved quickly to put in place a series of measures to control what we can.
+York has moved quickly to put in place a series of measures to maximise income and manage our costs, while protecting our student experience.
+You can read a summary of our actions below.

 As well as finding new ways to increase our income, we also need to lower how much it costs to run the University.